A timeline of 22-year-old Gabby Petito's case – KION546

 “We’ve been trying all week to talk to his family, to talk to Brian, and now they’ve called us here on Friday, we’ve gone to the home, and they’re saying now they have not seen their son,” Taylor tells CNN’s Chris Cuomo.
 “It is another twist in this story.”

-Laundrie family attorney Steven Bertolino tells CNN “the whereabouts of Brian Laundrie are currently unknown.
+Bertolino, the Laundrie family attorney, tells CNN “the whereabouts of Brian Laundrie are currently unknown.
 The FBI is currently at the Laundrie residence removing property to assist in locating Brian.
 As of now the FBI is now looking for both Gabby and Brian.”

 Local and federal authorities kick off a search for the 23-year-old man.